Aminat00/javascript-mini-projects/README.md

 # javascript-mini-projects

-Mini but cool js prijects for showcase
+Mini but cool js projects to showcase my skills